Workers Comp and Surgery

 This happens more than we like to think.
 So, what do you do now?

 1) Get copies of all your medical records - your workers' comp insurance company may be saying that they don't have sufficient information to approve the surgery you need.
 You can correct that by requesting all of your medical records.
-Confused about how to get your medical records?
-Click here to review our blog on exactly how to get your medical records.

-2) Meet with your doctor - You need to meet with your doctor to gather even more information that will be used to prove that you need the surgery - even more information would be heloful even if you've gathered your medical records.
+2) Meet with your doctor - You need to meet with your doctor to gather even more information that will be used to prove that you need the surgery - even more information would be helpful even if you've gathered your medical records.
 You need your doctor's recommendation for surgery in writing, and it should say why it's necessary for you and how it is related to the injury that you sustained at work.

 3) Call us - you probably need a hearing to get the surgery authorized.
 And, for a hearing, you need a qualified and experienced attorney on your side to make sure you're getting what you need and deserve as quickly as possible.
-You need the attorney who wrote the book on workers' compensation in DC - and if you're an injured worker, you can get it here on our website or you can call us at 202-393-3320 to get a free copy of Mr. Kearney's book today.
+You need the attorney who literally wrote the book on workers' compensation in DC - and if you're an injured worker, you can get it here on our website or you can call us at 202-393-3320 to get a free copy of Mr. Kearney's book today.
 This should get you started, and we will be happy to speak with you about your individual issues.